-This one is tough.
+Solution: This one is tough.
 One approach is to begin inbound marketing on your own, then to use the success from that work to justify selling an expanded program.
 If your organization won't give you the freedom to try a small experimental program, or they won't embrace the program after seeing its success, you only have one option: Leave the organization.

 What type of content marketing challenges are you running into?
 What types of solutions are you developing?